jenchick/UFOs/README.md

 ## Summary:
 The summary addresses/describes one drawback of this webpage Major drawback is the limitation of the Filter Search entry boxes.
 What date range is this data?
+Reference in quote to "Citizen-scientist can be especially helpful in...cataloguing sitings..." with no indication of how to do so/how to participate.

 The summary addresses two additional recommendations for further development
 1. allow for drop downs in each field search, allow for interactive table that can be sorted ascending/descending and filtered.
 Allow for multiple entry selection, ranges.
 Allow for exporting of data.
-2. images
+2. Allow for uploading of images!!!!

 ## Resources:
 Data Sources: data.js, app.py, index.html